semio/ddf_utils/docs/recipe.rst

 - ``row_filter``: optional, only select rows match the filter.
 The filter is a dictionary where keys are colunm names and values are values to filter

+There are more parameters for ingredient definition, see the `ingredients section`_ document.

 In our example, we need datapoints from both gapminder population dataset and oil consumption datapoints from bp dataset.
 Noticing the bp is using lower case